joyrijith/Real_Estate_Sale_Connecticut/README.md

 - The `Non-Usable Sale Codes In Property Valuation` gives the Pie Chart representation of different non usable codes for non-regular sale transactions <br>
 ![image](https://github.com/joyrijith/Real_Estate_Sale_Connecticut/assets/89081604/af5fb7e7-145e-4392-9f84-8a3716f13575)

+Note- Some of the towns selected from the drop down does not show up on the map as ZIP CODE data was not available with the original dataset.
+This will be fixed at a later time.
 ## Contributions
 Your inputs and contributions are always welcomed!!.
 Please **Fork** the repository and create a Pull Request to contibute